 a person becomes entitled to appoint a receiver over all or any of the assets of the other party or a receiver is appointed over all or any of the assets of the other party;

 the other party (being an individual) is the subject of a bankruptcy petition, application or order or dies or becomes incapable of managing his affairs by reason of physical or mental illness or becomes a patient under any mental health legislation; or

 the other party suspends, or threatens to suspend, or ceases or threatens to cease to carry on all or a substantial part of its business.

-of the Contract shall not affect any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination, including the right to claim damages in respect of any breach of the Contract which existed at or before the date of expiry or termination.
+Termination of the Contract shall not affect any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination, including the right to claim damages in respect of any breach of the Contract which existed at or before the date of termination.

 Assignment and other dealings.